rcmedeiros/prototypes/mkdocs/date.md

 `Date.prototype.fromFormattedNumber(dateNumber: number, pattern: string): Date`

-The same thing as the above function, accepting only full elements with no separators as [pattern](./pattern.md).
+The same as the above function, accepting only full elements with no separators as [pattern](./pattern.md).

 ```typescript
 const d = new Date(2019, 5, 11);